Aliases for CDYL Gene

 GeneCards Summary for CDYL Gene

-CDYL (Chromodomain Protein, Y-Like) is a Protein Coding gene.
-Diseases associated with CDYL include gingival recession.
-Among its related pathways are Transcriptional Regulatory Network in Embryonic Stem Cell.
-GO annotations related to this gene include histone acetyltransferase activity and methylated histone binding.
-An important paralog of this gene is CDY1B.
+CDYL (Chromodomain Y Like) is a Protein Coding gene.
+Diseases associated with CDYL include Chromosome 6Pter-P24 Deletion Syndrome.
+Among its related pathways are Transcriptional Regulatory Network in Embryonic Stem Cell and Mesodermal Commitment Pathway.
+Gene Ontology (GO) annotations related to this gene include transcription corepressor activity and methylated histone binding.
+An important paralog of this gene is CDY2A.